synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/GroupNode.md

 #### Remarks

-Ports are computed by the system and should not be set manually.
+MeasuredPorts are computed by the system and should not be set manually.
-The ports of the node.
+The ports of the node with computed position and size.

 #### Inherited from